EMPAT94/Notes/databases.md

 - A Cross Join B (Cartesian Product): All records in A x All records in B

+### Transaction

+> a logical unit of work against a database which may spread across one or more operations.

+- Follow ACID properties:

+  - Atomicity: (operations) succeed or fail completely (no partials)

+  - Consistency: data is always in valid state before and after transaction (constraints are checked)

+  - Isolation: One transaction does not affect another transaction

+  - Durability: Results of a transaction are permanent

+- Explicit Transaction Control:

+  - BEGIN [TRANSACTION] - Start a transaction, operations follow this keyword
+  - COMMIT [TRANSACTION] - Define a transaction success; data is saved in database
+  - ROLLBACK [TRANSACTION] - Define a transaction failure; database is reverted to previous valid state

 ---

 ## Database Implementations